Alan V. Murray

-Alan V. Murray FRHistS FSAScot is a Scottish historian and philologist specializing in the history of the Crusades, the Baltic region in the Middle Ages, medieval warfare and tournaments, and Middle High German language and literature.
+Alan V. Murray is a Scottish historian and philologist specializing in the history of the Crusades, the Baltic region in the Middle Ages, medieval warfare and tournaments, and Middle High German language and literature.
 He is Professor of Medieval European History at the University of Leeds and a former Director of the International Medieval Bibliography (IMB).

 Education

 Murray grew up in Galashiels in the Scottish Borders, where he attended Galashiels Academy.
 He studied Ancient, Medieval and Modern History and German Language and Literature at the University of St Andrews, He developed his interests in the history of the crusades and Outremer with Hugh Kennedy and in medieval German literature with Jeffrey Ashcroft and William Henry Jackson, and graduated with an M.A. with First Class Honours in Medieval History and German in 1980.
-He worked as a Lektor at the Institut für Anglistik und Amerikanistik of the University of Erlangen-Nuremberg in 1980-1981 before returning to St Andrews to undertake a Ph.D. under Kennedy's supervision.
+He worked as a Lektor at the Institut für Anglistik und Amerikanistik of the University of Erlangen-Nuremberg in 1980–1981 before returning to St Andrews to undertake a Ph.D. under Kennedy's supervision.
 His thesis, "Monarchy and Nobility in the Latin Kingdom of Jerusalem 1099–1131: Establishment and Origins", was completed in 1988.
 During his doctoral research, Murray spent 1984–1986 studying History, German and Folk Studies at the University of Freiburg in Germany.